Skip to main content

 13 mentions Positive Neutral Negative

-The game's optimization is widely criticized, with many players reporting severe performance issues, including unplayable frame rates as low as 10-30 fps.
-Despite promises from the developer for improvements since 2019, no significant updates have been made, leading to a consensus that the game is one of the worst optimized in recent memory.
-While some players note that it can look stunning at stable 60 fps, the overall experience is marred by its lack of optimization, particularly for higher resolutions like 4k.
+The game's optimization is widely criticized, with players reporting severe performance issues that render it nearly unplayable, including frame rates dropping to as low as 10-30 fps.
+Despite promises from the developer for improvements since 2019, no significant updates have been made, leading to frustration among users.
+Overall, the lack of optimization is a major deterrent, overshadowing any visual appeal the game may have when it runs smoothly.

 • “Although the game is very unoptimized, when you get a stable 60 fps, the game looks gorgeous.”